Ruddy duck: Invasive species and culling

-As a result of escapes from wildfowl collections in the late 1950s, they became established in Great Britain, from where they spread into Europe.
+As a result of escapes from wildfowl collections in the late 1950s, ruddy ducks became established in Great Britain, from where they spread into Europe.
 This duck's aggressive courting behavior and willingness to interbreed with the endangered native white-headed duck (Oxyura leucocephala), of southern Europe, caused concern amongst Spanish conservationists.
 Due to this, a controversial scheme to extirpate the ruddy duck as a British breeding species started; there have also been culling attempts in other European countries.

 By March 2012 a culling program in the UK, supported by the RSPB, had killed 6,500, at a cost of £5m (£769 per bird).
 In 2003 the BBC had reported the cost of killing each bird at £915.
 In 2012 Lee Evans, founder of the British Birding Association, claimed "The cull cannot succeed now.
 There are hundreds of ruddy ducks on the continent which will not be killed so the birds will continue to breed.
 There's never been any proof, anyway, that the British population has ever interbred with the Spanish ducks".
 By early 2014, the cull had reduced the British population to about 20–100, down from a peak of about 5,500 in 2000.

 According to Animal Aid, in the UK the cost of hunting down the last few ruddy ducks was £3,000 per bird.
 They advised "If you see one, don't tell anyone.
 Even bird groups will tell the authorities and those birds may be killed".

 In Europe, the ruddy duck is included since 2016 in the list of Invasive Alien Species of Union concern (the Union list).
 That implies the species cannot be imported, bred, transported, commercialized, or intentionally released into the environment in the whole of the European Union.